codatio/codat-docs/docs/integrations/commerce/stripe/commerce-stripe-setup.md

 Our integration uses <a className="external" href="https://stripe.com/docs/connect" target="_blank">Stripe Connect</a> to establish OAuth connections to Stripe, so you'll need to register as a Stripe Connect platform as described below.
 Connected Standard accounts, which represent your SMB customers in Stripe's API, are created automatically as part of the Link authorization flow.

-:::Note Test and live integrations
+:::note Test and live integrations

 This page explains how to set up both the Stripe Test and the Stripe integrations (see [Available integrations](/commerce-stripe#available-integrations) for more details).
 :::